 Add a scoop (or three) to your plate and a smile to your face.

-Pairing your grilled cheese with Spinach and Artichoke dip is a great way to eat your vegetables.
+Pairing your grilled cheese (or pairing anything with Spinach and Artichoke dip). is a great way to eat your vegetables.

 Holly’s recipe from Spend With Pennies is creamy, delicious, and budget-friendly.